 As the years tick on without her I shall remain incredibly bemused at our similarities (sarcasm, anyone?) and increasingly content with our differences (ummmm, mea culpa, mom, for the bandwagon Facebook brags).
 Something tells me she would be nothing but overjoyed at the perfect metamorphosis of the Mom she raised.

-(Finally, for what it’s worth, here’s my maternal postscript to my kids: Yeah.
-Just because I did it doesn’t mean you can.
+(Finally, for what it’s worth, here’s my maternal postscript to my kids: Just because I did it doesn’t mean you can.
 Remember, spidey senses.
-I catch EVERYthing.
-Wink.)
+I catch EVERYthing.)

 Tina Drakakis blogs at Eyerollingmom and has been featured in Huff Post.
 She appeared in the Boston production of “Listen to Your Mother: Giving Motherhood a Microphone” presenting her popular essay The Thinking Girl’s Thong and her work has been featured in NPR’s “This I Believe” radio series.
 That said, she still places “Most Popular 1984” on top of her list of achievements (next would be as the $100,000 winner on that home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
 A witty mother of four, she takes on cyberspace as @Eyerollingmom on Twitter and Eyerollingmom on Facebook & @Eyerollingmom on Instagram.
 Her collection of essays, A Momoir, can be found here (agent interest ALWAYS WELCOME!)